 - Partnerships for Success Grant Manual - Idaho evidence-based programs and practices - Idaho Office of Drug Policy 2016 Evidence-based programs planning workbook - Blueprints for Healthy Youth Development - Office of Juvenile Justice and Delinquency Prevention (OJJDP) - Evidence-Based Practices Resource Center (SAMHSA) - Professional Development: Youth-serving and prevention professionals are eligible to apply for scholarships to attend trainings or conferences.
 By participating in trainings, the participant will be better prepared to positively support the youth they work with and prevent youth substance use.
 If this activity is selected, the following key activities are expected: - Utilize training to acquire prevention skills and better serve young people in region 3 - Participant will attend the full training from start to finish.
-If the participant does not attend (and does not provide 72-hour advance notice), the participant will not be reimbursed for the fees associated with attending. - Participate in a debrief activity or survey with the PFS coordinator. - Participate in a 6-month post-event survey. - Funding may be requested for up to \$1,250.
-Funding can include: - Idaho Conference on Alcohol and Drug Dependency - Idaho Prevention Conference
+If the participant does not attend (and does not provide 72-hour advance notice), the participant will not be reimbursed for the fees associated with attending. - Participate in a debrief activity or survey with the PFS coordinator. - Participate in a 6-month post-event survey. - Funding can include: - Idaho Prevention Conference - Northwest Alcohol Conference